Bloknoter/Bloknoter/README.md

 - 👋 Hi, I’m @Bloknoter
-- 👀 I’m interested in programming in C#
+- 👀 I’m interested in programming in C# and making games
-- 🌱 I’m currently learning .NET frameworks
+- 🌱 I’m currently learning .NET frameworks, AR and VR technologies
-- 📫 How to reach me ...

 <!---
 Bloknoter/Bloknoter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.